-[This year, 2012, two auspicious holy days fall on May 5th and 6th around the world – the disappearance day of Srila Madhavendra Puri and the appearance day of Srinivasa Acarya.
+[This year, 2017, two auspicious holy days fall on May 10th and 11th around the world – the appearance day of Srila Madhavendra Puri and the appearance day of Srinivasa Acarya.
 In order that we may remember and glorify them and take their shelter, so that they may bless us in Krsna consciousness, Srila Gurudeva spoke the following lecture in Badger, California, on May 15, 2003.
 Whether it be the appearance day, or disappearance day, of Srila Madhavendra Puri and Srila Srinivasa Acarya – both are the same:]

 You should know that Krsna was controlled by Madhavendra Puri, who is superior to Sri Prahlada Maharaja in various ways.
 I think Prahlada Maharaja cannot touch the lotus feet of Madhavendra Puri.

 Madhavendra Puripada is the root, or first sprout, of prema-bhakti, the prema kalpataru (the desire tree of love of God).
 The Deity of Srinathaji (Krsna, the lifter of Govardhana) manifested to him and gave him constant darsana.
 Prahlada Maharaja and Nrsimhadeva had association for only a moment, and Bhagavan often gave His association to Bali Maharaja in the planet Sutala, but Madhavendra Puri is a special maidservant of Srimati Radhika.